 Common questions

 Got a question about sharing or collaborating with your team?
 We’ve likely got an answer.
-If you have a question that’s not listed here, check out help.dropbox.com for more answers.
+If you have a question that’s not listed here, explore our help center for more answers.

 Can I unshare a folder?